 Where is the evidence to justify this persecution?
 A PAINTING!
 OMIGOD!

 The worst tyranny on art has just materialized.
 Now people can read whatever they want into an image you make, and accuse you of heinous crimes because of it.
 That’s as bad as a virus jumping the species barrier.
 You don’t even have to do anything wrong anymore.
 People can just make up some shit and attribute it to your art, and then you’re screwed.
 Noooo thanks.
 I prefer the old ways of doing things in this instance.
-Write scathing reviews and opinion pieces, have debates, but no attempts to directly exact a punishment for the artist.
+Write scathing reviews and opinion pieces, have debates, but no attempts to directly exact punishment on the artist.

 To be able to insist that someone’s art has a pernicious social effect because of an interpretation other than that of the artist, and in stark opposition to her intentions?
 I wouldn’t want that power in the wrong hands.
 Is this where society is heading?
 That is a scary direction.

-But, you might say, you’re exaggerating.
+But, you might think I’m exaggerating.
 Thank you.
 I hope I am.
 This seems pretty clear when you pan back.
 Right, they can’t be saying she needs to pay consequences because she made a painting which they interpret in their way, and opposed to her intentions or interpretation.
 That’s ridiculous.
 I shouldn’t be talking about them like that.
 And I apologize if I am misinterpreting them, and making them sound too harsh.
 But then I remember that they wanted that painting destroyed, and they are trying to shut down this show.
 If they don’t believe the scary shit I laid out above, than what other atrocity would justify destroying art and shutting down someone’s show?

 Am I crazy?
 This stuff sounds crazy to me.
 Either it’s crazy, or I’m crazy.
 Or both.